jo-sm/at-dependabot-merge/readme.md

 The action works like this:

-1. For the provided `run-id`, ensure the associated workflow is completed and successful or skipped.
+1. Get the PR associated with the `run-id`.
-2. Get the PR associated with the `run-id`.
+2. For this PR, ensure that the author is `dependabot`.
-3. For this PR, ensure that the author is `dependabot`.
+3. For this PR, ensure that all workflow runs are successful or skipped.

-4. For this PR, ensure that all workflow runs are successful or skipped.
+   To only allow successful workflow runs, you can add `only-success: "true"` to your workflow config.

-   To only allow successful workflow runs, you can provide `only-success: "true"` to the job.
+   To only care about the provided `run-id`, you can add `only-given-run: "true"` to your workflow config.

-5. Once all of the above are okay, then a `@dependabot merge` commit is created by the user associated with `token`.
+4. Once all of the above are okay, then a `@dependabot merge` commit is created by the user associated with `token`.

    **NOTE**: This user must have write/push permissions to the repository. **Do not use the `secrets.GITHUB_TOKEN` access token!** Instead use a bot account or your own personal access token.